Yaml Parameter File Outline

 protein_score One of any of the following: multiplicative_log, best_peptide_per_protein, top_two_combined, additive, iterative_downweighted_log, downweighted_multiplicative_log, geometric_mean.
 Recommended: multiplicative_log.
 String

 psm_score PSM score to use for Protein Scoring.
 If using Percolator output as input this would either be posterior_error_prob or q-value.
-The string typed here should match the column in your input files EXACTLY.
-If using a custom score it will be filtered accordingly with the value in custom_restriction.
-String
+The string typed here should match the column/attribute in your input files EXACTLY.
+For more info on selecting PSM scores from your input files please see input file examples String

 Extra Score information